Growing White Sage: From Improved Seed Germination to Useful Harvest

 White sage seeds have a very low germination rate.
 While this may be frustrating when starting plants from seed, it’s part of the natural process.
 To survive its native desert habitat, not all white sage seeds sprout at the same time.
 Many times germination rates are only 20%.
 The seeds aren’t duds; they just take their own sweet time.

-However, some things can help improve germination rates, starting with planting seeds indoors and using scarification, heat, light, and the right amount of moisture.
+These basic tips will help improve germination rates.
+Start by planting seeds indoors and using scarification, heat, light, and the right amount of moisture.

 • Light.
 White sage seeds need light to germinate.
 Use grow lights when starting seeds indoors.

 • Sprinkle 15-20 seeds in each tray or pot.
-Then lightly press them into the soil.
+Then, lightly press them into the soil.
+Planting white sage seeds too deeply will keep them from receiving the light they need to germinate.

 While you will have seeds germinating in as early as 7 days, it can take much longer, even up to 21 days.
-In nature, it can take seeds a full year to germinate.
+In nature, it can take seeds a full year to germinate!
+But with these tips, your white sage seeds should germinate more quickly.
+With scarification, heat, and light, we had an almost 100% germination rate.

-As the seedlings grow, they will need bright, full sunlight.
+As the white sage seedlings grow, they will need bright, full sunlight.
 Using a grow light is recommended.
 Continue to keep the soil lightly moist.

 While there are more than 700 species of salvias with different tastes and scents, white sage (salvia apiana) is unique.
 As a sun-loving, drought-tolerant plant, it can grow well in a suitable climate.